 2 Fuel System

-- Store gas
+• Store gas

-- Filter the gas
+• Filter the gas

-- Move gas from tank to carburetor
+• Move gas from tank to carburetor

-- Hold and maintain sufficient gas in the carburetor bowl
+• Hold and maintain sufficient gas in the carburetor bowl

-- Meter and mix gas proportionally
+• Meter and mix gas proportionally

-Snowblower fuel systems give a ton of trouble, and it’s not because they are faulty in some way; no, it’s because our gas is blended.
+Snowblower fuel systems cause a ton of trouble, and it’s not because they are faulty in some way; it’s because our gas is blended.
 Gas comes with a percentage of ethanol in it.
 This presents a problem for all small engines as their fuel systems are open to the atmosphere, and that causes blended gas to turn stale over the idle months.

 I mention this early in the diagnosis as if your fueling system is causing issues; there is a good chance fuel contamination is to blame.